dashpay/docs/masternodes/understanding.rst

      during live masternode operation to sign masternode-related P2P messages, quorum-related messages and governance trigger votes, each BLS key must be unique for each masternode.
-  3. ``votingKeyAddr``: This is the public key ID used for proposal voting.
+  3. ``votingKeyAddr``: This is a Dash address (public key) used for proposal voting.
 Votes signed with this key are valid while the masternode is in the registered set.

 - Masternode payments were previously sent to the address holding the collateral.
 Under DIP3, the owner must specify a different address to receive payments in the ProRegTx.
 The owner may optionally specify a